qrefine/qrefine/README.md

 ### Defualts

-If you want to see the options and defualts please type:
+If you want to see the options and defaults please type:
 ```
- qr.refine --defualts
+ qr.refine --defaults
 ```